-This Copycat Texas Roadhouse Steak Seasoning is dead-on to the real thing!
-How do I know?
-I went to Texas Roadhouse and asked for some seasoning on the side!
+How do I know it’s spot on to the original?
+I went to a nearby Texas Roadhouse restaurant and asked for some seasoning on the side!
 Then I took it home to copycat it!
-I did a side-by-side taste & create to make my own copycat version.
+I then did a side-by-side taste & create to make my own copycat version of the best dry steak rub recipe you’ll ever try!

-How to cook the PERFECT Medium Rare Steak
+How to cook the PERFECT Medium Rare Ribeye

-My mom got me this awesome Le Creuset Grill Pan for Christmas and it was the perfect size to make a ribeye in!
-Here are the steps for a perfect medium rare ribeye.
+My mom got me this awesome Le Creuset Grill Pan for Christmas and it was the perfect size to make a ribeye, New York Strip, t-bone or porterhouse in!
+You can also use a cast-iron skillet.
+Here are the steps for a perfect steak every time.

-- Season your steak early in the day and then leave it open in the fridge.
+- Grab that spice container full of copycat Texas Roadhouse Steak Seasoning, heavily season your steak with this dry rub early in the day and then leave it open in the fridge.
 Coat all sides of the steak with your seasoning.
-Then set on a baking rack so the air circulates all the way around (instead of a plate) in the refrigerator.
+Be sure to get the side of the steak as well – a lot of people miss that part!
+Then set on a baking rack so the air circulates all the way around (instead of a plate) in the refrigerator for at least an hour – but additional time is fine if you’re not in a hurry

 - Take steak out of fridge and have it get to room temp – about 30-60 minutes.